REBELinBLUE/kube-guide/2-resources.md

 ### StatefulSet

 Whilst you would normally be deploying stateless applications, there are times when you need state in your applications, this is what a *StatefulSet* is used for.
 Unlike *ReplicaSets* there is no high level abstraction so you would create the *StatefulSet* directly, like a *ReplicaSet* it is responsbile for creating *Pods* and scaling them.
-Unlike a *ReplicaSet* the *Pods* are not interchangeable, they are created in order and with predictable names, for example in a typical *ReplicaSet* you may end up with *Pods* called "myapp-589bd66f5" and "myapp-6bd8b7784f", but when creating *StatefulSets* your *Pods* will be called "myapp-0", "myapp-1" etc which persists if a *Pod* dies and is rescheduled.
+Unlike a *ReplicaSet* the *Pods* are not interchangeable, they are created in order and with predictable names, for example in a typical *ReplicaSet* you may end up with *Pods* called "myapp-589bd66f5-t7pr2" and "myapp-589bd66f5-r4kxr" (the first part "myapp-589bd66f5" matches the *ReplicaSet*), but when creating *StatefulSets* your *Pods* will be called "myapp-0", "myapp-1" etc which persists if a *Pod* dies and is rescheduled.

 This means that *StatefulSets* perform updates in a different manner to *Deployments* if you change the image then *Pods* need to be destroyed and recreated in order.